muratk3n/thirdwave/en/README.md

 Solid-State batteries..
 Let's check them out.

-Current Li-On has 1.8 MJ/liter.
+Current Li-On bats have 1.8 MJ/liter.
 It is estimated that their dev will stagnate at around 2.88 MJ/liter.
 Solid state, the hot-shot tech will give you 3.6 MJ / liter. :(

-Not even around yet BTW until 2030 and their prod issues have not been addressed.
+Not even around yet BTW until 2030 and their prod issues have not been resolved.

 Air travel not possible w that kind of density.

-Liquified H2 has 8.5 MJ/liter, the soln Airbus is
+Liquified H2 has 8.5 MJ/liter, the soln Airbus is considering.
-considering.
-Available today.

 "The best-in-class of these [Li-on] cells have an energy density of around 700 watt-hours per liter (Wh/l)...
 Yet, their energy density